Samantha Bee: 'I do take responsibility when I get it wrong'

 IndieWire said it was provided the speech by an unnamed source.

-CNN reached out to TBS, the Television Academy and Bee's personal representatives to confirm accuracy of her comments.
-They have not responded.
+A spokesperson for TBS confirmed to CNN the accuracy of Bee's comments.
 (TBS, like CNN, is owned by Turner, a subsidiary of Time Warner.)

+The Television Academy and Bee's personal representatives to confirm did not return CNN's request for comment.

 In the piece at the heart of the controversy, Bee admonished Ivanka Trump for what she said was an "oblivious tweet."